ameli/imate/docs/notes.rst

 * Implement convergence for ``hutchinson`` method and use the same arguments that exists for ``slq`` method.
 * Put seaborn in try catch so it it is not installed, the package still work.
-* Check why flot32 bit on CPU gives wrong results, but on GPU the results are correct.
-See details in one of the notes above.
 * Get memory usage info for GPU.
 See for example: https://stackoverflow.com/questions/15966046/cudamemgetinfo-returns-same-amount-of-free-memory-on-both-devices-of-gtx-690
-* Test Queen_4147 data on 1080ti.
-The 64-bit and 32-bit version cannot run on
-  tesla K80, I guss due to memory limit.

 ========================
 Compile and Build Issues